Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Easy access with audio-only services

-Legislative changes on the way
+Legislative changes could be on the way

 Previously, beneficiaries on Original Medicare had to be at a community mental health center, critical access hospital, doctor’s office, federally qualified health center, hospital, hospital- or critical access hospital-based dialysis facility, rural health clinic, or skilled nursing facility for their visit to be covered.
 They could not be at home.
 The one exception was people who required routine check-ups for home dialysis.
 The catch was that they had to have already received three months of in-person visits before telehealth visits would be covered.